5 Key Considerations for Roofing Over Different Types of Roof Insulation

 5. Code Compliance and Regulations

-Local building codes dictate roof insulation requirements, including minimum R-values and ventilation needs.
-Homeowners should consult municipal regulations or work with licensed roofing professionals to ensure compliance.
-The National Building Code of Canada outlines minimum insulation standards based on climate zones.
+Local building codes set rules for roof insulation, including the required R-values and ventilation needs.
+Homeowners should check their local regulations or work with licensed roofing professionals to make sure they meet these requirements.
+In Canada, the National Building Code specifies the minimum insulation standards for different climate zones.

 Pricing and Roof Report: What Homeowners Should Expect